 You can submit voting instructions to your broker, bank or other nominee.
 In most instances, you will be able to do this by telephone, over the Internet or by mail.
-Please refer to the voting instruction card included with these materials by your broker, bank or other nominee.
+Please refer to the materials you receive from your broker, bank or other nominee.